rockingelevator/megaphone/README.md

 Visit [http://127.0.0.1:8080](http://127.0.0.1:8080)

-App using Heroku postgres database so you dont have to install and configure your own database for demo purposies.
+App is using Heroku postgres database so you dont have to install and configure your own database for demo purposies.